yilmazkorkmaz1/referring_change_detection/RCDGen/README.md

 Or see `RCDGen_inference.py` for a complete inference example.

-Codes are mainly adapted from https://github.com/huggingface/diffusers/tree/main/examples/instruct_pix2pix
+Codes are mainly adapted from https://github.com/huggingface/diffusers/tree/main/examples/instruct_pix2pix.
+We thank the authors.